bgroenks96/SimulationBasedInference.jl/README.md

 `SimulationBasedInference.jl` aims to bring together a variety of different methods for *simulation-based inference*, i.e. statistical inference with simulator-like models, in the Julia programming language.

-Please note that this package is currently under construction and is not yet ready for general use!
+Please note that this package is still very much under construction and things may break or change without prior notice.

+If you would like to use this package in your work, please let us know by creating an issue on GitHub or sending an email to [brian.groenke@awi.de](mailto:brian.groenke@awi.de).

 ## Introduction
 Simulator-type models are ubiquitous in science and engineering.